nathanvarghese/nathanvarghese.github.io/_pages/about.md

 #### Hi 👋

 My name is Nathan, and I am passionate about building intelligent robotic systems that connect theory with real-world impact.
-I earned my master’s degree specializing in Robotics from the University of Colorado Boulder, where I developed a strong foundation across core domains such as localization and mapping, state estimation, computer vision, and optimization.
+I earned my master’s degree specializing in Robotics from the University of Colorado Boulder.

+At CU I developed a strong foundation across core domains such as localization and mapping, computer vision, and optimization.

 Through a broad range of projects, I have gained experience not only in robotics but also in data science and applied software engineering.
-This combination allows me to approach problems with both analytical depth and practical versatility, enabling me to design, implement, and refine robust robotic solutions.
+This combination allows me to approach problems with both analytical depth and practicality.

 <!-- > :india: x :us: